yuruwang26/ELAP-seq-v4/ELAP-mRNA/README.md

 Save the resulting .bed file as HeLa-peaks.bed

 ## 3. Downstream analysis to detect pseudouridine (ELAP-seq.sh)
-This command include the following three steps:
+From step 3 to step 4, can use the command ELAP-seq.sh.
+This command include the following steps:

 ### 1. Call arrested sites inside and outside of the IP peaks.